ladybugnita/Smart_Air_Quality_Monitoring_and_Forecasting_System/README.md

 - Built the **RESTful APIs** for live AQI data, pollutant information, AQI rankings, prediction requests, and safety guidance
 - Integrated the **Python/FastAPI Random Forest prediction service** with the backend to deliver 24-hour AQI forecasts
 - Connected the **React frontend** to the backend APIs for a complete end-to-end workflow
+- Integrated the frontend, backend, database, ML model, AI chatbot, and external APIs into one system

 ### Smart Safety Guides Recommendation Engine
 - Designed and implemented the **content-based filtering engine** that generates smart safety guidance